grafana/synthetic-monitoring-app/docs/alerts/README.md

 Skip to next step if it's already done

-Create checks data from Synthetic Monitoring should show up in selected prom instance, explore the included dashboard to see the data.
+Created checks will push metrics to the selected Prometheus instance explore the included dashboard to see the data.

 ![Example HTTP Check](./sm_http_check.png)

 #### Get cortextool
 See [Alerts - Grafana Cloud Docs](https://grafana.com/docs/grafana-cloud/metrics/prometheus/alerts_rules/)
-to see how to install [cortextool](https://github.com/grafana/cortex-tools/releases)
+for instructions on how to install [cortextool](https://github.com/grafana/cortex-tools/releases)

 Once it's installed, try `cortextool --help` to verify